8 minute read

 • Every focus session is not equal; maybe you can focus for 1 hour nonstop or 2 hours nonstop.
 But make sure to rest for 1/3 of the of the time you can focus.

-• For example: Focus (60 minutes) -> Rest (20 minutes) -> Focus (90 minutes) -> Rest (30 minutes)
+• Match session length to your mental stamina.
+For example: Focus (60 minutes) -> Rest (20 minutes) -> Focus (90 minutes) -> Rest (30 minutes)

 • When doing rest, you shouldn’t use it to scroll on social media mindlessly, but do positive activities like workouts, cooking, or taking a bath.